-4.5 Urban Water Use Objectives (Future Requirements)
+4.5 Urban Water Use Objectives (Future Requirements)10

-- (a) Each urban retail water supplier shall calculate its urban water use objective no later than January 1, 2024, and by January 1 every year thereafter. - (b) The calculation shall be based on the urban retail water supplier's water use conditions for the previous calendar or fiscal year....
+(a) Each urban retail water supplier shall calculate its urban water use objective no later than January 1, 2024, and by January 1 every year thereafter.

+(b) The calculation shall be based on the urban retail water supplier's water use conditions for the previous calendar or fiscal year....

-- (a) An urban retail water supplier shall calculate its actual urban water use no later than January 1, 2024, and by January 1 every year thereafter. - (b) The calculation shall be based on the urban retail water supplier's water use for the previous calendar or fiscal year....
+(a) An urban retail water supplier shall calculate its actual urban water use no later than January 1, 2024, and by January 1 every year thereafter.

+(b) The calculation shall be based on the urban retail water supplier's water use for the previous calendar or fiscal year....

-- (a) An urban retail water supplier shall submit a report to the department no later than January 1, 2024, and by January 1 every year thereafter.
-The report shall include all of the following: - (1) The urban water use objective calculated pursuant to Section 10609.20 along with relevant supporting data. - (2) The actual urban water use calculated pursuant to Section 10609.22 along with relevant supporting data. - (3) Documentation of the implementation of the performance measures for CII water use. - (4) A description of the progress made towards meeting the urban water use objective. - (5) The validated water loss audit report conducted pursuant to Section 10608.34. - (b) The department shall post the reports and information on its internet website. - (c) The board may issue an information order or conservation order to, or impose civil liability on, an entity or individual for failure to submit a report required by this section.
+(a) An urban retail water supplier shall submit a report to the department no later than January 1, 2024, and by January 1 every year thereafter.
+The report shall include all of the following:

+(1) The urban water use objective calculated pursuant to Section 10609.20 along with relevant supporting data.

+(2) The actual urban water use calculated pursuant to Section 10609.22 along with relevant supporting data.

+(3) Documentation of the implementation of the performance measures for CII water use.

+(4) A description of the progress made towards meeting the urban water use objective.

+(5) The validated water loss audit report conducted pursuant to Section 10608.34.

+(b) The department shall post the reports and information on its internet website.

+(c) The board may issue an information order or conservation order to, or impose civil liability on, an entity or individual for failure to submit a report required by this section.

 Beginning in 2023, urban water retailers will be required to report on "annual water use objectives" by 1 November of each year and to achieve these objectives by 1 January 2027.
 The annual water use objectives will be calculated based on standards for indoor residential water use, outdoor residential water use, and distribution system water loss.
 Additionally, it is anticipated that performance-based standards for the commercial, industrial, and institutional sectors, separate from the annual water use objectives, will also be developed by DWR and implemented in the future.
-However, the specific standards that will be used to determine a retailer's annual urban water use objectives are currently under development by DWR, and thus, the annual urban water use objectives for the District cannot be calculated or estimated.
-Once the urban water use objectives are released, the District will evaluate its historical and current water use compared to the new objectives and will evaluate the need to adjust its conservation and water loss management measures to meet the new objectives.
+However, the specific standards that will be used to determine a retailer's annual urban water use objectives for the District cannot be calculated or estimated.
+Once the urban water use objectives are released, the District will evaluate its